-Cached credentials also known as cached logon data are a piece of information that a user uses to logon to a corporate network when the domain controller is not available.
+Furthermore, Cached credentials, also known as cached logon data, are a piece of information that a user uses to logon into a corporate network when the domain controller is unavailable.

 Note: You can check in the security log, what kind of logon type you used.
-Each logon type has it’s own number.
-If you are interested, then you can always search the MSDN for the logon type and you’re going to find appropriate information.
+Each logon type has its own number.
+However, If you are interested, then you can always search the MSDN for the logon type and you’re going to find appropriate information.

 When you log on to Windows by using cached logon information, if the domain controller is unavailable to validate your account, you cannot access network resources that require domain validation.
 However, you can access network resources that do not require domain validation.

-Through the registry and a resource kit utility (Regkey.exe), you can change the number of previous logon attempts that a server will cache.
+Moreover, Through the registry and a resource kit utility (Regkey.exe), you can change the number of previous logon attempts a server will cache.
 The valid range of values for this parameter is 0 to 50.
-A value of 0 turns off logon caching and any value above 50 will only cache 50 logon attempts.
+In addition, A value of 0 turns off logon caching, and any value above 50 will only cache 50 logon attempts.
 By default, all versions of Windows remember 10 cached logons except Windows Server 2008.
 For more on Windows Registry, see the following link.

 Cached login information is controlled by the following Registry keys below or Group Policy Objects: